2022 Philippine presidential election: Opinion polls

-For vice president
+Results

 Just like her running mate, Duterte won with the largest majority of the Fifth Republic, and the largest majority since 1969.
 Duterte's vote count exceeded that of Marcos, and she got the most votes by a Filipino for any office in history.
 Her 43.71% winning margin is the largest in history since Sergio Osmeña's landslide victories in 1935 and 1941.

 Duterte won throughout the country except in Guimaras, Iloilo and Iloilo City, and in the Bicol provinces of Albay, Camarines Norte, Camarines Sur and Catanduanes, where Robredo's running mate Francis Pangilinan won, and in Sorsogon where Tito Sotto won.
 Duterte won in all areas in Mindanao canvassed by Congress.
 Among absentee voters, Duterte won amongst the local and overseas voters, while Pangilinan nosed her out among detainee voters.